Depending on your privileges you may see all the revisions or only see the ones you created. See more about this in the section Authorization.

 To remove only one revision, click the button on its row.

-Take into account that only global administrator users can remove other users’ revisions.
+Only global administrator users can remove other users’ revisions.

 Filter Revisions in the Table¶